Saunved/mint-css/docs/class-list.md

 ## Form elements
 Class | Purpose
 -----------|-----------
-.suffix | indicates a suffix element on input:text .prefix | indicates a prefix element on input:text .presuffix | indicates suffix and prefix element on input:text
+.form-control | defines a wrapper around (usually) an input and a label .input-group | defines an input group form prefix, suffix, and presuffix .suffix | indicates a suffix element on input:text .prefix | indicates a prefix element on input:text .presuffix | indicates suffix and prefix element on input:text